Last updated March 31, 2025

 Spot2 Tokyo Metropolitan Government Building Observatories About 60 minutes

 Situated at a height of 202 meters, the Tokyo Metropolitan Government Building’s observation decks are free and open to the public.
 Both decks offer sweeping, spectacular views of Japan’s capital.
+Every night, the Tokyo Metropolitan Government Building No. 1 is transformed into a canvas for a year-round projection mapping show, featuring a vibrant display of light and sound art.

 Diaper-changing stations (adult changing tables) are available.
 A nursing area and wheelchair-accessible restroom (with ostomate facilities) can be found in the basement of the Tomin Hiroba (Citizens’ Plaza).